Testing Process for Athletes with an Impairment

 Notification, sample division and completion of paperwork will be conducted in the presence of a representative (who is not another member of DCP).

 During sample provision, the DCO/Chaperone will have a second observer present to observe them and their conduct.
-The athlete's representative can be present in addition to the second observer at the request of the athlete but neither the second observer or representative should directly observe the sample provision unless requested to do so by the athlete.
+Your representative can be present in addition to the second observer at your request, but neither the second observer or representative should directly observe the sample provision unless requested to do so by you.

 If you have a physical impairment: